Dodgers vs. White Sox Player Props Betting Odds

 Betts Stats

-- Betts has picked up at least one hit in seven games in a row.
-In his last 10 games he is hitting .317 with a double, four home runs, five walks and eight RBI.
+- Betts enters this matchup looking to extend his eight-game hit streak.
+During his last 10 games he is hitting .244 with a double, two home runs, five walks and seven RBI.

 Betts Recent Games